OxygenCobalt/Auxio/info/FAQ.md

 ## Where can I download Auxio?

-Nowhere currently, I still need to make some changes before its ready to be put up on public-facing stores.
-See the [Releases](https://github.com/oxygencobalt/Auxio/releases) to download it for now.
-It will arrive on F-Droid eventually.
+Currently, its availble on the [IzzyOnDroid F-Droid repository](https://apt.izzysoft.de/fdroid/).
+I still want to make some changes and get feedback before I submit it to the mainline F-Droid repository, but it will arrive there eventually.

 ## Can I translate Auxio to my native language?

-I still need to set up Weblate, but you can open a [Pull Request](https://github.com/enricocid/Music-Player-GO/pulls) with any translations you want to be added for now.
+You can open a [Pull Request](https://github.com/oxygencobalt/Auxio/pulls) with any translations you want to be added for now.
+I may switch to weblate later.

+## How can I contribute/report issues?

+Open an [Issue](https://github.com/OxygenCobalt/Auxio/issues) or a [Pull Request](https://github.com/OxygenCobalt/Auxio/pulls), please note the [Contribution Guidelines](../.github/CONTRIBUTING.md) and [Accepted Additions](ADDITIONS.md).

 ## Why ExoPlayer?